Binge Eating Disorder Treatment

 Binge-eating facts and statistics

 Although it is often spoken about less, BED is the most common type of all eating disorders.
 BED has been prevalent in Western countries for some time.
 Research in non-Western countries is less available, but existing studies show the prevalence of eating problems in these regions is increasing.
-The traditional view that eating disorders are ‘culturally-bound’ issues of the Western world has now been outdated, and there is growing research to confirm the presence of eating problems within many Asian, Arabic and other countries.
+The traditional view that eating disorders are ‘culturally-bound’ issues of the Western world has now been outdated.
+There is growing research to confirm the presence of eating problems within many Asian, Arabic and other countries.

 Binge eating can affect both men and women, although it is slightly more common in women (60% female vs 40% male).
 Despite this, BED is the most common eating disorder amongst males.
 BED tends to begin in the late teens or early 20s.
 For women, it is most common in early adulthood and, for men, it is most common in midlife.
 BED occurs among people of all age groups, races and income levels.
 The condition can affect people regardless of their weight.
 However, it is more common in people who are overweight or obese.
 It is important to note, however, that most people with obesity do not have BED.